 "Art education is the key to society`s creativity"

-TAC's vision: TAC is an ethical, open and consistent institution of higher education that encourages innovative thinking.
+Vision of Pallas University of Applied Sciences: Pallas University of Applied Sciences is an ethical, open and consistent institution of higher education that encourages innovative thinking.

-TAC cooperates with organisations and institutions from public, private, and voluntary sectors and thereby participates in shaping societal values.
+Pallas University of Applied Sciences cooperates with organisations and institutions from public, private, and voluntary sectors and thereby participates in shaping societal values.

 - Ethics – caring and appreciative attitude towards people, the society and culture; socially responsible and sustainable thinking.

 - Openness – openness to cooperation and society’s developments.